nd1012/wan24-Crypto/README.md

 (byte[] stretchedPassword, byte[] salt) = password.Stretch(len: 64);
 ```

-The default KDF algorithm is PBKDF#2, using 210,000 iterations, with a minimum
+The default KDF algorithm is PBKDF#2, using 250,000 iterations, with a salt
-salt length of 16 byte, and SHA3-384 for hashing.
+length of 16 byte, and SHA3-384 for hashing.

 Example options usage: